oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 empty path resolves to the outermost type, and the first segment of a non-empty path MUST be a structural or navigation property of the outermost type, a [type cast](#TypeCast), or a [term cast](#TermCast).

-For annotations hosted by an action, action import, function, function import, parameter, or return type, the first segment of the path MUST be a parameter name or `$ReturnType`.

 #### <a name="AnnotationPath" href="#AnnotationPath">14.4.1.3 Annotation Path</a>